getbigbytes/bigbytesdb/.github/workflows.md

-# Bigbytes Workflow
+# Bigbytesdb Workflow

 ## Release

-Bigbytes make new releases via workflow [Release](./workflows/release.yml).
+Bigbytesdb make new releases via workflow [Release](./workflows/release.yml).

 There are three ways to trigger a new release: